HELPING PROFESSIONALS REALIZE THEIR

 SPOT COACHING STEPS

 Spot Coaching is for individuals who seek support around one particular issue.
-The format allows us to go straight to the heart of the issue and come up with an action plan . . . all within 30 to 60 minutes.
+The format allows us to go straight to the heart of the issue and come up with an action plan . . . all within 30 minutes.
 A spot coaching session follows the steps below:

 1. Brief review of relevant details and background